pjagielski/pjagielski.github.com/_posts/java/2013-10-26-integration-testing-custom-validation-constraints.md

 * test is being run on separate JVM than the app, which is deployed on some other integration environment
 * test deploys the application programmatically in the setup block.

-Both of these have their pros and cons, but for small enough servoces, I personally prefer the second approach.
+Both of these have their pros and cons, but for small enough services, I personally prefer the second approach.
 It's much easier to setup and you have only one JVM started, which makes debugging really easy.
 You can use a generic framework like [Arquillian](http://arquillian.org/) for starting your application in a container environment, but I prefer simple solutions and just use emdedded Jetty.
 To make test setup 100% production equivalent, I'm creating full Jetty's `WebAppContext` and have to resolve all runtime dependencies for Jersey auto-discovery to work.
 This can be simply achieved with Maven resolved from [Shrinkwrap](http://www.jboss.org/shrinkwrap) - an Arquillian subproject:

 {% highlight java %}
     WebAppContext webAppContext = new WebAppContext();